djordjemila/djordjemila.github.io/_sections/about-me.md

 <a><img src="assets/images/website_compressed.jpeg" class="main-img"/></a>

-I am a software engineer and a machine learning researcher.
+I am a machine learning engineer and researcher.
 Currently, I am ending my PhD at [ETH Zürich](https://ethz.ch/en.html).
 My main research interest is [deep generative modeling](https://deepgenerativemodels.github.io/notes/introduction/) -- see our new [SDN-VAE](https://github.com/djordjemila/sdn) for image modeling.
 I am also enthusiastic about applying machine learning to biology -- see [our web platform for automatic analysis of sleep patterns](https://sleeplearning.ethz.ch/) with over 10.000 submissions worldwide.
 <br><br>